malsyned/smart-dash-vscode/README.md

 ![Smart-Dash C postfix decrement](media/smart-dash-c-postfix-dec.gif)

-This requires that if you want a double-underscore in your identifier in a C-like mode, you will have to type it yourself.
-As for the rare case where you want to type `__foo__--`, Smart-Dash mode attempts to detect and handle it.
+This requires that if you want a double-underscore in your identifier in a C-like language, you will have to type it yourself.
+As for the rare case where you want to type `__foo__--`, Smart-Dash attempts to detect and handle it.
 It looks like this:

 ![Smart-Dash C postfix decrement after underscore](media/smart-dash-c-dunder-dec.gif)